Scrivener.net

 Preserving the "nickel fare" became political orthodoxy in New York City, a sort of third rail of local politics, for another 30-odd years, as long as the subways had private operators.
 The privately operated subways nevertheless rolled on and were able to eke out marginal profitability through deep operating cuts -- running fewer and more crowded trains, with stations and trains that weren't cleaned as often (chandeliers removed), and no more new stations designed by the likes of Stanford White.

-In the 1930s the city began operating its own, government-owned subway line, the IND (for "independent") line.
-Unlike the IRT and BMT, it in large part was not designed to go to areas that were unserved by rail transit, but rather to parallel and compete with the two privately operated lines.
-This was a different era from 1900, government had a different mindset.
+This was a different political era from 1900.
 Now the idea was that citizens should have a choice of riding in a non-profit government subway rather than contribute to capitalists' profits.
-The increased congestion and fall in quality of service on the for-profit lines proved the need for government-run, non-profit service.
+The increased congestion and declining quality of service of the for-profit lines (caused by the government's price-fixing of the fare) proved the need for government-run, non-profit service.

 Unfortunately for taxpayers the IND proved non-profit in the extreme.
-Its construction cost was 125% more per mile more than that of the IRT and BMT, and upon entering service its operating cost was 14 cents per passenger while charging a nickel fare -- making operating losses 180% of revenue.
+Its government-managed construction cost was 125% more per mile more than that of the IRT and BMT, and upon entering service its operating cost was 14 cents per passenger while charging a nickel fare -- making operating losses 180% of revenue.

-To make a long story less long, in the 1940s Mayor LaGuardia decided it would be a good idea to compel a city takeover of the privately operated subway lines and unify their management with that of the IND.
+To make a long story less long, in the 1940s Mayor LaGuardia decided it would be a good idea to force a city takeover of the privately operated subway lines and unify their management with that of the IND.
 His rationale was that the city would thus "recover" the capital it had contributed to the private lines, while the management of the private lines would take over the IND to improve its efficiency and reduce its costs.
 The private operators of the IRT and BMT, seeing they would never be freed to charge a fair fare, and facing new direct city-owned competition, sold out to it for what they could get.

 By the 1970s, after 25 years of city management, the subways were once again famous world-wide -- this time for the state of ruin they were in.
 Thirty percent of trains were out of service during rush hour.
 Trains leaving the repair shop had higher break-down rates than when they went it.
 Almost all trains were covered with graffiti from top to bottom, inside and out, often so that it was impossible to see through spray-painted windows -- something that became a new signature mark of New York City's image in the movies and television shows of the time, shown around the world.